heartstchr/heartstchr.github.io/docs/.vuepress/data/details/ai-narrator.md

-# AI Voice Generator Free - AI Narrator for Google Docs
+# Free AI Voice Generator & Text to Speech (Gemini) - AI Narrator

 ![AI Voice Generator Free](/img/projects/ai-narrator/app-screenshot.webp)
-*Transform your Google Docs into professional audio narrations with this free AI voice generator.*
+*Transform your Google Docs into professional audio narrations with this free AI voice generator and text to audio converter.*

 ## What is AI Narrator?
-Your Free AI Voice Generator
+Your Free AI Voice Generator & Text to Audio Converter

-AI Narrator is a powerful, **free AI voice generator** add-on for Google Docs that converts your documents into high-quality audio using advanced AI technology.
+AI Narrator is a powerful, **free AI voice generator** add-on for Google Docs that converts your documents into high-quality audio using advanced **Gemini TTS** technology.
 This **AI voice generator free** tool leverages Google Gemini AI for natural-sounding voices and includes document analysis features to enhance your content.
-Whether you're a YouTuber creating voiceovers, a teacher narrating lessons, or anyone needing reliable text-to-speech, AI Narrator makes audio creation simple and free.
+Whether you're a YouTuber creating voiceovers, a teacher narrating lessons, or anyone needing reliable **text to speech AI**, AI Narrator makes audio creation simple and free.

-As a completely **free AI voice generator**, AI Narrator offers professional text-to-speech capabilities without any subscription fees.
-Simply use your free Google AI API key to access premium voices.
+As a completely **free AI voice generator**, AI Narrator offers professional **text to speech** capabilities without any subscription fees.
+Simply use your free Google AI API key to access premium **Gemini speech generation**.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; background: #000;">
      <iframe